Binary black holes gone MAD: Magnetically arrested minidisks around nonspinning black holes: Summary and Discussion

-We have also observed magnetic flux eruptions in simulations of quasicircular and eccentric BBH accretion at smaller separations~\cite{manikantan_coincident_2025, manikantan_effects_2025}.
-Importantly, we noticed a rapid increase in the frequency of magnetic eruptions as the binaries approached merger (see supplemental material for a movie of the simulation from~\cite{manikantan_effects_2025}).
-This may have significant implications for EM observations of these systems.
-The increased frequency of magnetic eruptions will lead to repeated flaring in the IR and X-ray as the binary approaches merger.
-Moreover, as the binary approaches merger its inspiral outpaces the inward motion of the CBD inner edge, leading to the so-called binary-disk decoupling.
+Increased flaring approaching merger would have significant implications for EM observations of these systems.
+As the binary approaches merger its inspiral outpaces the inward motion of the CBD inner edge, leading to the so-called binary-disk decoupling.
 During decoupling, the rest-mass accretion rate drops and EM signals powered by accretion are expected to weaken.
 After merger, the disk fills in the cavity left behind by the binary, begins to accrete onto the remnant, and eventually repowers bright EM emission -- the so-called rebrightening.
-However, our simulations demonstrate that magnetic flux eruptions occur even during the decoupling phase.
-Therefore, we expect bright IR and X-ray bursts from these eruptions to continue through merger.
+However, our simulations demonstrate that magnetic flux eruptions occur even during the decoupling phase, and at an increasing rate, which may lead to repeated flaring in the X-ray and IR through merger.
 Again, a more complete analysis with GRRT and radiative transfer would be necessary to evaluate this.

 The increased frequency of flux eruptions close to merger can be explained by a few mechanisms.
 The mechanism in our simulations correlates with binary-disk decoupling.
 As the binary decouples from the CBD, the ambient pressure in the cavity and the ram pressure of the matter accreting onto the horizons both drop.
 This allows magnetic pressure to more easily balance and overcome the lower ambient pressure environment.
-This is consistent with what we observe in our simulations: the black holes leave a lower density/lower pressure environment "behind" them as they sweep the inner cavity material, which does not have enough time to refill as they move faster, leading to the magnetic flux eruptions taking place ``behind" the black holes.
+This is consistent with what we observe in our simulations: the black holes leave a lower density/lower pressure environment ``behind" them as they sweep the inner cavity material, which does not have enough time to refill as they move faster, leading to the magnetic flux eruptions taking place ``behind" the black holes.

 While there is recent work reporting magnetically arrested accretion flows in the context of cloud (Bondi-like) accretion in BBH spacetimes~\cite{ressler_dual_2025}, our work demonstrates MAD flow properties in CBD accretion for the first time.
 There is a lot to still be established.
 For example, longer-term evolutions of CBDs are needed.
 Additionally, the flow features with and without black hole spin may differ.
 For example, spinning black holes can have smaller innermost stable orbits, which allow even larger minidisks to form~\cite{bright_minidisk_2023}.
 Furthermore, varying the binary mass ratio may also complicate this picture as it would affect the size of the minidisks and the relative accretion rates between the binary components~\cite{gold_accretion_2014}.
 We plan to continue evolving our existing simulation and to probe these other parts of the parameter space in future work.
 Furthermore, we will perform a general-relativistic ray-tracing of the system to establish the effect of these flux eruptions on EM signatures from SMBBHs.